Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Darwin's Cathedral.md

 Goto: https://readwise.io/to_kindle?action=open&asin=B00DQMWSUY&location=814

+This is in contrast to the ability to know true things being adaptive.

 ###### ^294094918q

 However, there are many, many other situations in which it can be adaptive to distort reality (Wilson 1990, 1995).
 Even massively fictitious beliefs can be adaptive, as long as they motivate behaviors that are adaptive in the real world.